-Neither the Umayyads as the Abbasids did as a matter of fact not use the star and crescent, a mistake often made in popular culture, most notably in video games like Knights of Honor, Civilization V and Medieval II Total War.
-The star and crescent only entered Muslim political and cultural symbolism from the 11th-12th century onward at best and became popular in the 14th century.
-As described in the above mentioned post, it was the Byzantine Empire that had really adopted the star and crescent as one of its major symbols native to its capital Constantinople.
+Neither the Umayyads or the Abbasids did as a matter of fact use the star and crescent, a mistake often made in popular culture, most notably in video games like Knights of Honor, Civilization V and Medieval II Total War.
+The star and crescent only entered Muslim political and cultural imagery from the 11th-12th century onward and became popular in the 14th century.
+As described in the above mentioned post, it was the Byzantine Empire that had really adopted the star and crescent as one of its major symbols native to its capital Constantinople (former Byzantium).
 From churches to armor, banners to religious art, the two heavenly bodies seem to be ubiquitous within the cultural and political reach of the state.
 When the Seljuk Turks arrived in the Middle East and invaded the Byzantine Empire during the 11th century, the contact with their new enemies was one of both enmity and cultural exchange, a phenomenon especially true for those Turks that settles in Anatolia, the so called Rūm Sultanate.

 It’s interesting to notice that the crescent is used in European art by the 14th century to generalize Muslim banners.
 In another 14th century manuscript (Hayton of Corycus – Fleur des histoires d’orient), a Mongol force besieging the city of Sidon is depicted brandishing a blue banner with a white crescent.
 The Mongol army, led by the Christian Kitbuqa, consisted mainly of Armenians and Georgians, making it unlikely they were fighting under a crescent banner.
 Even more unlikely is an illustration by the same author of the Battle of Yarmūk (636), in which the Muslim forces wave a red banner with star and crescent, which was in the 7th century completely non-existent among Muslim forces.
 We could witness the same in the 14th century Catalan Atlas, a map of the entire known world by Majorcan cartographer Abraham Cresques.
 He identifies the realm of the Grand Khan with a banner of three red crescents on a dark background, as far as the country of Cathay (China) and thus encompassing the whole Mongol Empire.
 There’s no historical evidence that the Grand Khan used a flag with such design.
 It’s more appropriate to some other khanates, whose rulers had converted to Islam by the time of Cresques’ Atlas.
 This suggests that a flag of a Muslim khanate might have been attributed to the Grand Khan in particular, and his empire in general, by the cartographer.